 • The eyes differ in size and position (one eye appears lower/smaller than the other)

 There is a variety of pillows, cushions and mattresses available on the market.
 Each of which claim to minimise the development of a flattening.
 We are not able to give advice on these products and we always refer back to the Lullaby Trust’s advice that, to prevent the risk of suffocation, only the baby should be in the cot and parents should weigh the risk of a flattening against this advice.
 Once a baby starts to roll onto their side or wriggle and move away from the pillow, which is usually at 3-5 months of age, they become less effective.
 And if there is a flattening, pillows will no longer be of any significant use.
+To find out more about creating a safe sleeping environment for babies, please read our related blog post.

 If a baby does develop the condition, plagiocephaly treatment options vary depending on the severity of each case.
 More severe cases of plagiocephaly may warrant the most common treatment, helmet therapy which protects and gently allows the head shape to grow back towards normality.
 Plagiocephaly helmets are made from a firm outer shell with a soft and comfortable foam lining.
 The natural growth of the head shape is encouraged by the protective helmet, defending against external pressures.
 As the skull continues to grow, helmet adjustments are made to accommodate the changing head shape.
 To put it simply, the helmet provides a protective space for the head to form its natural shape.
 The average length of treatment can range from 3-6 months, depending on the baby’s age and the severity of each individual case.